husarion/rosbot-telepresence/README.md

 # rosbot-telepresence

-Manual ROSbot Driving over the Internet with Real-Time Camera Feed
+Operating a ROSbot Manually via the Internet with a Real-Time Camera Feed on a Web User Interface.

 ![foxglove UI](.docs/foxglove-ui.png)